 Positive Youth Development Training Modules – Behavior Management Series

 Positive Youth Development (PYD) Training Modules are intended to help youth development professionals (including staff, managers, trainers, and evaluators) increase their knowledge and skills in working with and on behalf of youth and their families.
 The Behavior Management Series is a set of three modules, each focusing on a different content area: Emotion Regulation, Effective Communication, and Behavior Modification.
-The Emotion Regulation modules are currently available, with Effective Communication and Behavior Modification coming soon.
+The Emotion Regulation and Effective Communication modules are currently available, with Behavior Modification coming soon.

 Stealth Wealth Study